Sydney Weather June Averages, Australia

 In the month of June, the average daytime temperatures are generally around 14°C in the city while the average high temperature can reach 18°C on the warmest days.
 Sydney never gets too cold, even in the winter.
 Average minimum temperatures generally tend to be around 10°C.

 Australia is known for its abundance of sunshine and Sydney is no exception.
-The sun still shines in winter, with an average of 7 hours of sunshine per day in June and a 29% chance of a sunny day.
-This means you can hit the beaches of Sydney and top up your tan all year round.
+The sun still shines in winter, with an average of seven hours of sunshine per day in June and a 29% chance of a sunny day.

 While you're at the beach, why not take a dip in the sea?
 The waters around the coast of Sydney are still warm enough to swim or surf at this time of year, with an average sea temperature of 19°C.